iulianraduat/sharable-kanban-boards/README.md

 This extension makes available the following commands:

-- Sharable Kanban boards: Create a new board
+- Shareable Kanban boards: Create a new board
-- Sharable Kanban boards: Open a board
+- Shareable Kanban boards: Open a board
-- Sharable Kanban boards: Delete a board
+- Shareable Kanban boards: Delete a board

-See below the section **"How to use a Sharable Kanban board"** for a detailed description of how to use this extension.
+See below the section **"How to use a Shareable Kanban board"** for a detailed description of how to use this extension.

 ## Location of saved boards

-All Kanban boards are saved in .vscode/sharable-sharable-kanban-boards.json and hence you can commit it to your repo.
+All Kanban boards are saved in .vscode/sharable-kanban-boards.json and hence you can commit it to your repo.
 If you do manual changes in this file, take care to do not corrupt its structure.

 ## Requirements